 We now know why dealers will sell a damaged vehicle – most times it is because they feel like repairing the hail damage will cost the same as their profit margin on selling the vehicle after repairs.
 This does not mean that buying a hail damaged vehicle is a bad option, though!
 Here are a few topics to discuss while you’re exploring your hail damaged car buying options.

-Check the warranty!
-If the dealership is not offering a warranty with a hail damaged car sale, that’s a caution flag – the hail damage on the vehicle may be more severe than it appears.
+If the dealership is not offering a warranty with a hail damaged car in sale, that’s a caution flag – the hail damage on the vehicle may be more severe than it appears.
 A money-back guarantee or a reasonable warranty are good signs that the car is in fact salvageable, and the hail damage can easily be repaired with paintless dent repair.

-Bottom line, the dealership wants to sell the car – with or without damage.
+The dealership wants to sell the car – with or without damage.
 Don’t be surprised if the salesperson gives you a beautifully low price for a vehicle with hail damage.
-Talk to the dealer and ask them to repair the hail damage as a condition of you buying the hail damaged vehicle (Sometimes dealerships employ a paintless dent repair technician in house, though you may receive a better price tag/quality of repair from a shop that specializes in PDR, like Capital Dent Masters.).
+Talk to the dealer and ask them to repair the hail damage as a condition of you buying the hail damaged vehicle.
+Sometimes dealerships employ a paintless dent repair technician in house, though you may receive a better price tag/quality of repair from a shop that specializes in PDR, like Capital Dent Masters.
 The key to negotiation is communicating these specific points with the dealer, ensuring you get the best deal for YOU.

 Other tidbits to consider when choosing a vehicle!

 Here are a few details not to be left out when making the decision to purchase a hail damaged vehicle from a dealer: